Geometric generalizations of the square sieve, with an application to cyclic covers: Introduction

 where the implicit constant depends on $\ell, m, n, q$, and $F$. \end{theorem} Later on in Theorem \ref{main-application}, we will use the function mentioned in the displayed equation below \eqref{N_dfn_cyclic} to state a version of Theorem \ref{FcnFSerreConj} in terms of counting perfect $\ell$-th power values of a homogeneous polynomial $F \in \F_q[T][X_0,\ldots, X_n]$.

-For precise information on the way in which the implicit constant depends on $F$, see (\ref{constant_depends}).
-For precise constraints on $b$, see \S \ref{sec_choice_b}.
-For now, let us note only that $b(n, q, F)$ depends on $n,q$, and a finite set of primes $\mathcal{P}_{\text{exc}}(F)$ defined in (\ref{P-exc-F}) that plays the role of the set of primes of bad reduction for $F$.
+For more information on the way in which the implicit constant depends on $F$, see \S \ref{sec_choices}.